aechchiki/SIB_LongReadsAsmWorkshop_Lausanne18/Readme.md

 # Long Reads Assembly Workshop, Lausanne 2018

-This is a place of development of materials for the long read workshop organised by within Training mission of[Swiss Institute of Bioinformatics](https://www.sib.swiss/training).
+This is a place of development of materials for the long read workshop organised by within Training mission of [Swiss Institute of Bioinformatics](https://www.sib.swiss/training).

 # Development of materials